jamesvweston/usps-php/README.md

 # usps-php
-A Basic, Low-Level PHP Wrapper For The USPS API
+An Object-Oriented And Well Documented PHP Wrapper For The USPS API

 ## Features

 * An object-oriented PHP wrapper for the USPS API
-* Your USPS USER_ID and selection of environment (production or development) is the only required credential
+* Your USPS USER_ID and selection of environment (production or development) is the only required values
 * Properly documented, PHP doc blocks, and simple to use
 * Full suite of PHP unit tests

+## Active API Integrations
+* Address validation
+* City and state look up with zip code
+* Zip code look up with street address, city, and state

 ## Example Address Look Up